xdev-software/xapi-fx/README.md

 [![javadoc](https://javadoc.io/badge2/com.xdev-software/xapi-fx/javadoc.svg)](https://javadoc.io/doc/com.xdev-software/xapi-fx)

 # XDEV Application Framework JavaFX
 This is the JavaFX part of the XDEV Application Framework.
-All other components are here: https://github.com/xdev-software/xapi
+All other components are in https://github.com/xdev-software/xapi

 This repository has a branch for every supported Java LTS version.
 Make sure to get the version the matches your Java runtime.